bup/bup/note/main.md

 Bugs
 ----

-* `bup on HOST get ...` should no longer hang in some situations where the client could provoke duplicate index-cache suggestions from the server, which the client then treated as an error.

 * A bug has been fixed that could cause any internal subcommand (e.g. not `import-rsnapshot`) to hang when running interactively (i.e. with a controlling terminal).

-* Saves with identical dates won't end up with the same name (e.g. 2025-01-08-135615 in "bup ls BRANCH") when they're not adjacent -- when one isn't the other's direct parent.
-Previously bup appended an increasing "-N" to disambiguate duplicates, but only when they were directly related.
-Now it appends across all duplicates.

-* `bup prune-older` should no longer be confused by duplicate save names, i.e. commits with duplicate commit times (author dates).
-Previously it would fail with a message like "error: cannot access SAVE in SAVE".

 * `bup init -r host:` (without a path) now initializes the default remote repository (remote `BUP_DIR` or `~/.bup`).
 Previously it